xbarbrinha/xbarbrinha/README.md

 ### Wellcome!
-I'm Barbara, I'm a Translation studant with a desiry to learn about programming!
+I'm Barbara, I'm a Translation student with a desiry to learn about programming!
 My twitter is @mybarbvalentine

 - 🔭 I’m currently working on translation eng-port (BR)